Regular Asymptomatic Lateral Flow Device Testing at Home

 - Link to report POSITIVE home test results to school.

-- In addition to reporting results to school, you should also report results to NHS Test and Trace using this link
+- ALL results should be reported to NHS Test and Trace using this link

 We are working hard to keep our school and local community as safe as possible.
 Up to one in three people who have COVID-19 can spread the virus without knowing.
 This is because they have no symptoms.
 To reduce the spread of the virus, we need to identify those individuals.
 We can help to do this in schools by carrying out tests at home twice every week, 3-4 days apart.